 Asbestos and Lung Cancer Overview

 If you have been diagnosed with lung cancer, have you ever considered that your lung cancer could have been caused by something else?
-For many people, the culprit could be asbestos, a carcinogen that was once widely used in dozens of industries and the military for most of the 20th century.
+For many people, the culprit could be asbestos, a carcinogen once widely used in dozens of industries and the military for most of the 20th century.

 When asbestos was first introduced to the commercial market, it was celebrated for its resistance to fire, water, and electricity.
 However, by the 1970s, asbestos was suspected of causing serious lung diseases and cancers.
 Workers at the time did not realize that asbestos was dangerous.

-However, the companies that used asbestos in their products actually knew about the risks for years.
+However, the companies that used asbestos in their products knew about the risks for years.
 They covered up the facts to keep making money.